 Each Commissioner is expected to work with their twelve colleagues in good faith to engage citizen input and determine state legislative (state house and senate) and U.S. congressional districts for the entire state of Michigan.

 Commissioners do not need to have any prior knowledge or experience in drawing legislative districts.
 For more information on commissioner eligibility, you can view the application phase archived FAQ about the roles and responsibilities of commissioners, which was provided to the public during the application phase of the redistricting process.

 Q: When does the Commission meet?

-To view previous meetings of the Commission, please visit the "Meeting Material and Archive" section.
+To view previous meetings of the Commission, please visit the "Meeting Notices and Materials" section.